Updated: Feb 9

 Let’s Talk Numbers

 In 2017, the Dutch broadcasting organization NOS calculated that on average, fewer than 10% of the ten most impactful dance festivals were made up of women.
 Today, the number of female acts is steadily increasing, yet still far behind.
 According to the techno music platform Monument, there were 20,5% female acts, 0,6% no male acts, 6,6% mixed acts, and 2,0% unidentified acts in electronic music festival line-ups calculated 2017-2019.
-From 2019-2020 the number of female artists at electronic music festival line-ups has increased by 4,5%.
+From 2019-to 2020 the number of female artists in electronic music festival line-ups has increased by 4,5%.
 Still, these figures do not take into account whether women are booked as headliners, for which they would earn more, nor whether they have good time slots if they are on the main stage.

 Regardless of this jumble of numbers, we can all agree that while the number of female acts at festivals is steadily increasing, it's just not good enough.
 So, follow the two powerful women of the "All Men?
 Nein Danke"- initiative, do better, and stand up for equality and diversity in music to celebrate Women's History Day every day of the year!